NaguiPinetta/naguipinetta.github.io/about.md

 These areas of expertise have allowed me to contribute to the success of various projects, and I am eager to bring my skills to new challenges and make a positive impact.

-## Knowledge, Experience, Tools and Technologies I've work with
+## Knowledge, Experience, Tools and Technologies I've worked with

 <style>